stp/stp/docs/index.rst

 Languages parsed
 ================

-The file based input formats that STP reads are the: CVC, SMT-LIB1, and SMT-LIB2 formats.
-The SMT-LIB2 format is the recommended file format, because it is parsed by all modern bitvector solvers.
+The SMT-LIB2 format is the recommended file format for use with STP, in part because it is parsed by all modern bitvector solvers.
 STP implements a subset of the SMT-LIB2 language; not all SMT-LIB2 features are implemented.